space-technologies-at-california/webapp/markdown/cubesat.md

 # A CubeSat is a standard cubic box that can be tailored to hold a desired payload.
-The CubeSat deployer mechanism essentially deploys a smaller swarm of Printable Circuit Board satellites (PCBsats).
+The CubeSat deployer mechanism essentially deploys a smaller series of Printable Circuit Board satellites (PCBsats).

 STAC is interested in this technology because recent work on directed energy propulsion of small wafer-scale spacecraft has enabled a technically-sound conversation on achieving relativistic interstellar spaceflight.
 This work comes out of NASA-funded work through the NASA Innovative Advanced Concept funded programs DEEP-IN and DEIS, led by Professor Philip Lubin of the UCSB Experimental Cosmology Group.